thesofproject/sof-docs/developer_guides/virtualization/running.rst

 .. contents::
    :local:
-   :depth: 2
+   :depth: 1

 General information
 **********************

 To run SOF in a virtualized environment, we are using an Up^2 board that is natively running Ubuntu Linux.
 We are using QEMU to run a KVM virtualized Ubuntu instance.
-This document describe essential steps that are required to run this configuration.
+This document describes essential steps that are required to run this configuration.

 1. Create a VM image